-Inside the building, over 800 people attended the ceremony, including Australian Prime Minister Tony Abbott.
+Over 800 people attended the ceremony, including Australian Prime Minister Tony Abbott.
 Outside the building, crowds were strong as many locals waited to catch a glimpse of the royal couple.

-Inside, William and Kate signed Sydney Cathedral’s First Fleet Bible and Book of Common Prayer, used in the first Christian services held in Australia in 1788.
-Here’s a video from inside as the couple sign the book, shot by The Daily Mail’s Rebecca English
+During their visit, William and Kate signed Sydney Cathedral’s First Fleet Bible and Book of Common Prayer, used in the first Christian services held in Australia in 1788.
+Several members of William’s family have signed the book, including Prince Charles and Diana who signed the book in 1983.

 Afterwards Rev Moffatt said: “I am sure the prince was very well briefed but he seemed surprised that so many members of his family had signed the Bible.
 He seemed genuinely touched to see so many of their signature there.

-“He also seemed very interested when showed him the prayer for King George III and the Royal family and was rather touched when I turned to the page of the Solemnization of Matrimony which was covered with ink blots from the signatures of the first Christians to marry in Australia.
+He also seemed very interested when showed him the prayer for King George III and the Royal family and was rather touched when I turned to the page of the Solemnization of Matrimony which was covered with ink blots from the signatures of the first Christians to marry in Australia.

-“I explained to him that the first convicts to settle here held those pens.
+I explained to him that the first convicts to settle here held those pens.

-“The prince seemed fascinated.”
+The prince seemed fascinated.”

 Kate wore a British design house for the church service.
 She wore a light grey funnel neck coat by Alexander McQueen.
 Susan from What Kate Wore notes that the coat is very similar to a previous season coat by Alexander McQueen, which sold at FarFetch.com for $2,844 (approx £1,693).
 Kate also wore a new bespoke hat from Jane Taylor Millinery.